Occupation: Online Community and Brand manager for Zac Brown Band's Fan Club: The Zamily

 Angela Criscoe was my faculty advisor, but she was also a mentor and friend.
-I’m thankful for everything I learned from her both inside the classroom and outside.
+I’m thankful for everything I learned from her both inside and outside the classroom.
 To this day she’s one of my biggest role models.
 Her passion for production and desire to learn has taught me that you’re never too old (I’m not calling you old, Criscoe) or far in your career to be a student.

-I also really enjoyed Creative Writing with Dr Alan Gee.
-The class was a little out of my comfort zone as all of the students were either Creative Writing or English majors, but I think that’s why it ended up standing out the most to me.
+I also really enjoyed Creative Writing with Dr. Allen Gee.
+The class was a little out of my comfort zone, as all of the students were either creative writing or English majors, but I think that’s why it ended up standing out the most to me.
 I thoroughly enjoyed the way the class was structured, and I think Dr. Gee is brilliant.
 I still have all of the writing assignments I did in a folder and read them from time to time.

 What is your favorite Georgia College memory?